BRTNetwork/brtd/Builds/levelization/README.md

 # Levelization

-Levelization is the term used to describe efforts to prevent rippled from having or creating cyclic dependencies.
+Levelization is the term used to describe efforts to prevent brtd from having or creating cyclic dependencies.

-rippled code is organized into directories under `src/rippled` (and `src/test`) representing modules.
+brtd code is organized into directories under `src/brtd` (and `src/test`) representing modules.
 The modules are intended to be organized into "tiers" or "levels" such that a module from one level can only include code from lower levels.
 Additionally, a module